mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 study for PACE and the related Health Profession Opportunity Grants (HPOG) study, as well as its follow-up study (HPOG 2), which are also sponsored by HHS.
-I am applying techniques from machine learning to processing survey responses from both studies.
+I am applying techniques from machine learning to processing survey responses collected in these studies.

 I was a principal investigator for Abt's RCT for the Robin Hood College Success Prize, which measured the impacts of behavioral interventions